 - Healthcare professionals and support staff - Our healthcare team, which consists of therapists, technologists, social workers, nutritionists, counselors, phlebotomists and other support staff, are dedicated to your health and well-being.

-- Volunteers - More than 400 dedicated volunteers contribute nearly 50,000 hours of service to the hospital.
-They are specially trained to assist in a variety of services from greeting patients & guests to delivering flowers & mail.
-Volunteers are easily identified by their identification cards or their uniforms - pink smocks for woman, tan jackets for men and male junior volunteers, and candy-stripped uniforms for female junior volunteers.
+- Volunteers - More than 400 dedicated volunteers contribute over 75,000 hours of service to the hospital.
+They are specially trained to assist in a variety of services from greeting patients and guests to delivering flowers and mail.
+Volunteers are easily identified by their identification cards or their uniforms - pink smocks for woman, tan jackets for men.

 - Auxilians - The Auxiliary manages the gift shop, patient television service and the only hospital authorized baby portrait service.